cognizance-amrita/CognizancePT/source/_posts/Task-3.md

 <b><span style="color: #FF6363; font-size: 1rem;">What is a virtual machine?</b>

 A virtual machine is nothing but a computer that runs inside a computer.
-It has access to CPU, memory, even the internet.
+It has access to CPU, memory and even the internet.
 But it cannot access USB devices or other hardware resources.

 VMs are generally used in :